Board of Directors

 Board Member Since: 2010

-I am a female who experienced a major heart attack before the age of 60.
-It caused me to become acutely aware first hand that heart disease is not just a man’s disease.
-It can happen to anyone.
-In my case, heredity also played a major role.
+As a female who experienced a major heart attack before the age of 60, I became acutely aware that heart disease is not just a man’s disease.
+My life was saved in 2007 by the newly instituted “code STEMI” protocol, which was pioneered at the Heart Institute.
 At that point I knew I wanted to give back in some way to the Heart Institute, which literally saved my life.

 Board Member Since: 2010

-Carolyn completed 10 years in the Military as a military nurse, specializing as an Oncology Nurse and then as a Intensive Care Nurse at the National Defence Medical Centre in Ottawa.
-She was deployed to Bosnia in 1994, in the role of a military ICU nurse.
-Her other role was to co-ordinate and assist as a nurse in a clinic in the community for the civilians in Bosnia.
-On return she was responsible for coordinating and implementing medical services in the Ottawa Ice Storm in 1998.
+I completed 10 years in the Military as a military nurse, specializing as an Oncology Nurse and then as a Intensive Care Nurse at the National Defence Medical Centre in Ottawa.
+I was deployed to Bosnia in 1994, in the role of a military ICU nurse.
+My other role was to co-ordinate and assist as a nurse in a clinic in the community for the civilians in Bosnia.
+On return, I was responsible for coordinating and implementing medical services in the Ottawa Ice Storm in 1998.

 As a former senior executive, recently retired from the federal public service, I am happy to now have the opportunity to do some volunteer work.
 I have been concerned with heart health since I lost my father to heart illness many years ago, and subsequently other members of my extended family.
 This is why I feel it is so important to emphasize good health practices, and find the University of Ottawa Heart Institute Patient Alumni is providing me a chance to contribute to this important cause, amongst others.